 Thomas has a busy Crown Court practice and is regularly instructed by both the prosecution and defence.
+He is a Level 3 CPS panel advocate.
 Thomas’ potential has been noted at an early stage and he is often instructed in matters beyond his level of call.
 His practice covers a full spectrum of offences from serious sexual and violent offending to road traffic offences.
 Thomas prides himself on his approachable style ensuring clients are at ease and informed of the proceedings they face.
 He has experience of questioning both young and vulnerable witnesses and has completed the Inns of Court “Vulnerable Witnesses Advocacy Training”.
 Thomas has a thorough working knowledge of Proceeds of Crime Act 2002 and is regularly instructed in matters concerning confiscation and asset restraint.

 Thomas has been appointed as a Grade C Panel Specialist Regulatory Advocate.
 He has considerable experience of prosecuting a range of regulatory offences on behalf of the Health and Safety Executive, HMRC, police forces and local councils.
 Due to his experience in this area, Thomas has even conducted training on behalf of the Health and Safety Executive assisting specialist inspectors when giving evidence.
 He is regularly instructed in appeals concerning the revocation of firearms and shotgun licences.

 Thomas’ experience is not confined prosecution work.
 He is regularly instructed to defend in cases involving regulatory offences.
 More specifically, Thomas has considerable experience in cases involving Food Hygiene Law and the complex European Union regulations governing such matters.

 Thomas also specialises in taxi licensing law; having prosecuted and defended in numerous cases involving decisions to refuse, revoke or suspend the licences of taxi drivers.